tokuhirom/Router-Boom/README.md

 # DESCRIPTION

-Router::Boom is a O(1) path routing engine for Perl5.
+Router::Boom is a fast path routing engine for Perl5.

-__This library is in beta state.
-Any API will change without notice.__

 # MEHTODS